-Where information is transferred outside the EEA, and where this is to an Kofax affiliate or vendor in a country that is not subject to an adequacy decision by the EU Commission(read more here.), data is adequately protected by EU Commission approved standard contractual clauses (read more here), an appropriate Privacy Shield certification (read more here) or a vendor's Processor Binding Corporate Rules.
+Where information is transferred outside the EEA, and where this is to an Kofax affiliate or vendor in a country that is not subject to an adequacy decision by the EU Commission(read more here.), data is adequately protected by EU Commission approved standard contractual clauses (read more here), read more here a vendor's Processor Binding Corporate Rules.

 How long do we store your data?

 We retain information about you only for as long as we need it for the purposes for which it was collected.
 After that time your personal data will be erased (unless we have the statutory right or obligation to further keep this data).

 For example, if you are a customer of Kofax, we will keep your information for the duration of the contractual relationship you have with us, and, to the extent permitted, after the end of that relationship for as long as necessary to perform the purposes set out in this notice.
 The criteria to determine the storage period are statutory and contractual requirements, the nature of our relationship with you, the nature of the data concerned, technical necessities.
 Laws may require us to hold certain information for specific periods.

 Where we process personal data for marketing purposes or with your consent, we process the data until you ask us to stop and for a short period after this (to allow us to implement your request).
 We also keep a record of the fact that you have asked us not to send you direct marketing or to process your data so that we can respect your request in future.